rht-labs/lodestar-frontend/README.md

 $ ansible-playbook apply.yml -i inventory/
 ```

+## Development

+See [the development README](development/README.md) for details on how to spin up a deployment for developing on OpenShift.

 ## Pipeline

 The deployment pipeline is running through a `Jenkinsfile` located in the root folder of the project.
 This `Jenksinfile` is written in groovy.